Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-We attribute the photoinduced Immm structural instability to the excitation of electrons out of Se $p_x$ orbital derived bands by the absorption of the NIR photons.
-Fig.~\ref{fig:electron_band_structure} shows the calculated electronic band structure of Pnma ($N_{h}$=0.0\,hole/f.u., (a)) and the transient (photoexcited) Immm ($N_{h}$=0.2\,hole/f.u., (b)) SnSe, respectively.
+According to the hole doped DFT calculations, the photoinduced Immm structural instability could be attributed to the excitation of electrons out of Se 4$p_x$ orbital derived bands by the absorption of the NIR photons.
+Fig.~\ref{fig:electron_band_structure} shows the calculated electronic band structure of Pnma ($N_{h}$=0.0\,hole/f.u., Fig.~\ref{fig:Se p bands}(a)) and the transient photoexcited Immm ($N_{h}$=0.2\,hole/f.u., Fig.~\ref{fig:Se p bands}(b)) SnSe, respectively.
 The Brillouin zone labels follow the Pnma unit cell convention (see Fig~\ref{fig:BZ}).
-The line thickness of the bands in Fig.~\ref{fig:electron_band_structure} (a) and (b) represents the degree of Se 4$p_x$ orbital character.
-In the Pnma phase, the Se 4$p_{y,z}$ orbitals hybridize with Sn 5$s$ orbitals and form a symmetric resonantly bonded network in the $\bf{bc}$-plane.
-The orbital character close to the top of the valence band (see Fig.~\ref{fig:Se p bands}) contributes to the Pnma-Cmcm phase transition through a Peierls-like mechanism~\cite{hong2019phase,li2015orbitally}.
-The Se 4$p_x$ orbital is hybridized with Sn 5$s$ (for Sn 5$s$ orbital projected band structure, see Appendix Fig.~\ref{fig:Sn 5$s$ bands}) to form the non-dispersive (spatially localized) band along $\Gamma-X$ about 0.7~eV below the top of the valence band in Fig. \ref{fig:electron_band_structure} (a).
-Structurally, these non-bonding electrons, the so called lone pairs, distort the symmetric octahedron of the parent structure as they repel the nearest neighbor bonds, leading to both the off-centering of the Sn atom in the $\bf{bc}$-plane Se $p_{y,z}$ orbital network and the inter-layer shear motion that tilts $d_4$, eventually breaking the structure up into bilayers.
+The thick portions of bands in Fig.~\ref{fig:electron_band_structure} (a) and (b) represent Se 4$p_x$ orbital character.
+In the Pnma phase, the Se 4$p_{y,z}$ orbitals hybridize with Sn 5$s$ orbitals and form a symmetric resonantly bonded network in the $\bf{b-c}$ plane.
+This hybridized orbital is the main character of the edge of the valence bands (see Appendix A Fig.~\ref{fig:Se p bands}) and contributes to the Pnma-Cmcm phase transition through a Peierls-like mechanism~\citep{hong2019phase,li2015orbitally}.
+The Se 4$p_x$ orbital, however, is hybridized with Sn 5$s$ (for Sn 5$s$ orbital projected band structure, see Appendix Fig.~\ref{fig:Se p bands}) to form the non-dispersive band along $\Gamma-X$ about 0.7~eV below the top of the valence band in Fig. \ref{fig:electron_band_structure} (a).
+From the electron density of states (EDOS) in Pnma phase (Fig.~\ref{fig:electron_band_structure} (c)), the holes will populate down to $-$0.77~eV under 0.2~hole/f.u assuming holes are filled from the top of the valence band, and $-$0.77~eV is close to the peak of the EDOS, which is mostly formed by the non-dispersive bands due to non-bonding lone pairs in Pnma (compare Fig.~\ref{fig:electron_band_structure} (a) and (c)).
+Removal of electrons from these non-dispersive bands causes suppression of the lone-pair stereo-chemical activity, which is generally considered ~\citep{orgel1959769} to raise the structural symmetry, in our case the symmetry of the local quasi-octahedral coordination.
+In fact, in the Immm structure, the electron bands feature a clear dispersion of the band consisting mainly of Se 4$p_x$ and Sn 5$s$ orbital components (compare Fig. \ref{fig:electron_band_structure} (a) and (b) between $\Gamma-X$), which reflects the disappearance of the non-bonding localized lone-pair orbitals.